menuka94/sustain-query-service/README.md

 ### Kubernetes

-To build and run this project alongside a mongos router, connecting to a sharded cluster:
+To build and run this project as a Kubernetes Deployment, connecting to a sharded cluster:

 * `$ kubectl apply -f deploy/deployment.yaml`